Retiring to Ireland

 Some retired people may only have retired from one occupation.
 Retiring from work therefore may simply signal a career change.
 Not everyone has an automatic right to work in Ireland - so check in advance whether you require permission to work in Ireland.

 Most legislation dealing with the protection of employees in Ireland does

 not have an upper age limit.
 This means that if you are working

 in retirement, then you have the same employment rights as everyone else.

 If you decide to work part-time, you can find out about employment

 rights of part-time workers.

 Irish citizens living in Ireland have the right to vote in all elections and referenda.
 If you are living in Ireland but are not an Irish citizen you may vote in some elections.
-You can find out about the right to vote and the Electoral Register.
-You may be interested to learn about the political system at national level and the political system at local level.
+You can read about the political system at national level and the political system at local level.